marecotec/dsmtools/README.md

   * Tools for calculating terrain parameters from bathymetric data.

 #### Instructions
-You can run these scripts in standalone mode, through Pycharm project or as an ArcGIS Toolbox with a GUI (add to ArcToolBox, and navigate to your required tool).
+You can run these scripts in standalone mode, through PyCharm project or as an ArcGIS Toolbox with a GUI (add to ArcToolBox, and navigate to your required tool).

 #### Funding